Friday, 29 May 2015

 Songs of life No 5

 How had I got to be twenty or so without ever being aware of such nerve-tingling, heart-heating music: Salsa, Mambo, Rumba . . .
-That was it: I scoured second hand shops for any record with a cover of someone in a ruffly shirt holding a cowbell, and concocted new tapes to play on photo shoots, in my Morris Traveller and anywhere really.
+That was it: I scoured second-hand shops for any record with a cover of someone in a ruffly shirt holding clave sticks, and concocted new tapes to play on photo shoots, in my Morris Traveller and anywhere else really.

 How to choose one song?
 Impossible, but here is the Queen of Salsa, Celia Cruz singing one of my favourites.
 And what a great piece of film - the guy on the left, and his ears . . . fantastic!